rryk/yucata-improved/README.md

 Chrome Extension improving yucata.de board game website.

 Features:
- - adds shortcuts to the button in the game window.
+ - adds shortcuts to the buttons in the game window.